ncovercash/homebridge-zway-pump-outlet/README.md

 * `pass`: the password for the Z-Way instance
 * `ignore`: Schlage lock nodes to ignore
 * `toPoll`: nodes which should be polled for new information (e.g. association/lifeline is broken)
+* `thresholdWattage`: below this value is considered dry and above is considered normal.